-- Advancing local, grassroots, youth-focused approaches to conservation, biodiversity and land care
+- Advancing local, youth-focused approaches to conservation, biodiversity and land care

 - Encouraging the development of youth-led ideas and solutions to environmental challenges

-- Increasing knowledge and engagement of environmental issues in schools
+- Increasing young people's knowledge and engagement in environmental issues

-- Building capacity for young people to organize and act on environmental issues
+- Building capacity of young people to organise and act on environmental issues

-- Supporting youth involvement in community transitions to renewable energy.
+- Supporting youth involvement in the transition to a greener economy.

 “Much of the good things we have are despoiled by thoughtless waste… It is not too late for Australia to preserve most of its natural beauty and its native animals if only we can start conserving and replacing without any further delay.”